 This extratropical cyclone shows a classic comma shaped cloud system usually associated with dangerous winter weather.
 In this picture we are seeing the cyclone in its mature, or occluded, stage, when the storm begins to lose its ability to deepen.
 Soon this storm will begin to shear into a persistent, cold-core low.
 This image was taken by GOES East at 1845Z on April 12, 2011.
 Source: NOAA/NASA GOES Project

 A low pressure area currently over northern Illinois and southern Wisconsin has created conditions that call for a forecast of severe weather in the eastern third of the U.S. today and one area is even labeled “high risk.”
 The GOES-13 Satellite captured a visible image of the system today as daytime heating was boiling up strong and severe thunderstorms.
-Read the rest of this entry
+Continue reading Dangerous storm system in the southeast USA→

 Infrared imagery from the GOES-East satellite shows a line of severe storms moving across the Eastern U.S. The National Weather Service has issued severe thunderstorm watches and warnings for many parts of New York through Virginia, flash flood advisories throughout much of the South, and gale warnings along Lake Superior.
 This colorized infrared image was taken on April 26, 2011 at 1815z.

 Viewed from space, the most striking feature of our planet is the water.
 In both liquid and frozen form, it covers 75% of the Earth’s surface.
 It fills the sky with clouds.
 Water is practically everywhere on Earth, from inside the planet’s rocky crust to inside the cells of the human body.
-Read the rest of this entry
+Continue reading Terra, the water planet, our home→